 What Defines Purring from Other Cat Sounds?

-Cats often purr when they are happy, but there are other reasons for purring.
-A cat may purr for self-soothing, request something, or soothe themselves in stressful or anxious situations.
-Understanding the different reasons behind the act of purring can help you understand when a cat is feeling loving and affectionate, is requesting food, or needs more assistance.
+Adult cats often purr when they are happy, but there are various reasons for purring.
+A cat may purr for self-soothing, request something, or soothe themselves in stressful situations.
+Understanding the different purrs and reasons behind the act of purring can help cat owners understand when a cat is feeling loving and affectionate, is requesting food, or needs more assistance.

 Fun Fact: While most domestic cats purr, some of the big cats (cheetahs and cougars) can purr.
 Although lions and tigers are also felines and can’t purr, they can roar.